 Support and enhance the multistakeholder model.

-Enhancements of ICANN’s Accountability are all enhancements to ICANN’s overall multistakeholder model.
+Enhancements of ICANN’s accountability are all enhancements to ICANN’s overall multistakeholder model.
 Greater accountability of SOs and ACs to their members and stakeholders is a part of enhancing the wider multistakeholder model of ICANN.

 Maintain the security, stability, and resiliency of the Internet DNS.